 KPIs are the best sources to use in order to identify a skill gap.
 Individual employees may struggle with their KPIs and performance.

 These isolated instances can be immediately remediated with appropriate interventions.
 The most important indicators to watch out for though are overall performance trends.
-Trends are usually signs that there is something wrong with a process and would require more work as compared to one-off interventions.
+Trends are usually signs of larger training needs as compared to one-off interventions.

 2. Employee assessments